What help should schools provide with careers?

 NCEA results usually come out in the second week of January.
 NCEA results may impact on career choices, for example, whether or not a student can get into a tertiary course.

-- NCEA and getting into courses and jobs
+- NCEA and getting into training and jobs

 - NCEA and getting into tertiary study